 With that being said, here’s a quick breakdown of the two main short term loan types.

-You might need to choose a payday loan if the amount of money that you require is very low.
+You might need to choose from one of the best payday loans if the amount of money that you require is very low.
 For example, while personal loan companies will typically not facilitate a loan for less than £1,000, payday loan firms typically offer loans from just £100 – sometimes less.

 As you may well know, payday loans often come with a really high rate of interest, so you’ll need to bear this in mind before proceeding.
 On the other hand, if you only need to borrow a very small amount, then you’ll likely have no other option, not least because personal loans require you to borrow much more.